ARTICLES

 How does the Enigma Line perform in terms of stem length and productivity?

-Across different farms, the varieties regularly produce stems between 60 and 80 centimeters, with productivity averaging around one stem per plant.
+Across different farms, the varieties regularly produce stems between 60 and 80 centimeters, with productivity averaging around 1.1 stem per plant.
 This balance between length and output makes the line suitable for both standard and premium markets.

 Are Enigma varieties reliable for export and post-harvest handling?